-- A reasonable individual in the plaintiff’s circumstances would consider the working environment to be abusive or hostile.
+- In the plaintiff’s circumstances, a reasonable individual would consider the working environment abusive or hostile.

 How to Handle Harassment in the Work Environment

-The first step is to properly and clearly communicate to the offender that the speech or behavior was inappropriate and that you want it to stop.
-If it continues, repeat your previous message and let the individual know you will be reporting the issue both to management and human resources.
+The first step is to properly communicate to the offender that the speech or behavior was inappropriate and that you want it to stop.
+If it continues, repeat your previous message and let the individual know you will report the issue to management and human resources.

-Take the issue to your manager and to the human resources department, if your company has one.
-It is important that you cover your bases and make sure that everyone is in the loop.
-When you do take the issue to management, it would be in your best interest to keep calm and professional as getting emotional will not help make your case.
+If your company has one, take the issue to your manager and the human resources department.
+You must cover your bases and ensure everyone is in the loop.
+When you take the issue to management, keeping calm and professional would be in your best interest, as getting emotional will not help make your case.
 Be prepared to be methodical and give specific examples of what constituted the hostile work environment.

 Worker's Rights in California